steveukx/git-js/readme.md

 `.add([fileA, ...], handlerFn)` adds one or more files to be under source control

-`.commit(message, handlerFn)` commits changes in the current working directory with the supplied message
+`.commit(message, handlerFn)` commits changes in the current working directory with the supplied message where the message can be either a single string or array of strings to be passed as separate arguments (the `git` command line interface converts these to be separated by double line breaks).

 `.commit(message, [fileA, ...], handlerFn)` commits changes on the named files with the supplied message